 This year Forum of International Respiratory Societies (FIRS) announced a new position paper on electronic cigarettes and youth.
 FIRS is a collaborative of nine international professional organizations created to promote respiratory health around the world.
 FIRS joins with and applauds the World Health Organization (WHO) as a leader committed to fighting the global tobacco epidemic.
-In 2005, WHO’s Framework Convention on Tobacco Control (FCTC) entered into force covering more than 90% of the world's population and in 2008, the MPOWER strategy, a practical, cost-effective way to implement FCTC, was launched.
-These and other actions of many organizations fighting tobacco comsuption has had substantial success in many areas.
-Nearly two thirds of countries have now have some of the FCTC measures in place.
+In 2005, WHO’s Framework Convention on Tobacco Control (FCTC) entered into force covering more than 90 percent of the world's population and in 2008, the MPOWER strategy, a practical, cost-effective way to implement FCTC, was launched.
+These and other actions of many organizations fighting tobacco comsuption have had substantial success in many areas.
+Nearly two thirds of countries now have some of the FCTC measures in place.

 But there is still much to do to reduce tobacco consumption, which is driven by nicotine addiction.
 Sadly, nicotine use is rising, and in many places this is driven by electronic nicotine delivery systems.
 These devices often bypass FCTC and MPOWER strategies and target youth.
 FIRS raises concern about the risks of using electronic cigarettes, especially in children, adolescents and young adults.